-- Tell a friend, adult at school or someone at home. - Put a note in the class 'What I want my teacher to know' / 'Worry Monster' with your name on it you don't have to name the bully but you need to let someone know you are being bullied.
+- Tell a friend, adult at school or someone at home. - Put a note in the class 'Worry box' with your name on it you don't have to name the bully but you need to let someone know you are being bullied.